PHIL 5170| Dr. Kent Brintnall | Wednesdays 5:30–8:15pm

-Feminist Theory and Its Applications
+Feminist Theory and its Applications

-This graduate-level course is an interdisciplinary and transnational survey of the diverse body of feminist theories that analyze gender as a performative social construct in its intersections with other structures of power such as race, ethnicity, class, sexuality, nationality, ability, and religion.
-Conceptualizing feminism as a plural and heterogeneous political platform, the course examines the significant conversations and debates in contemporary feminist theory.
+Feminist Theory and Its Applications is an interdisciplinary and transnational survey of the diverse body of feminist theories that analyze gender as a performative social construct in its intersections with other structures of power such as race, class, sexuality, nationality, ability, and religion.
+Conceptualizing feminism as a plural and heterogeneous political platform, this graduate seminar examines the significant conversations and debates in contemporary feminist theory.
 Students engage with foundational and cutting-edge works by a transnational body of feminist thinkers, analyze the theoretical perspectives they propose, discuss the commonalities and differences between them, and situate them within a wider social/historical/intellectual terrain.

 PHIL 6110 | Dr. Gordon Hull | Wednesdays 12:20-3:05

 Ethics is a form of practical reason, that is, reason about what to do.
 More specifically, it is practical reasoning about morality.
 This course will explore select normative ethical theories with a view to understanding both how they think about morality, and how those theories reflect metaethical commitments about the nature of normative thought more generally.
 This is a course in ethical theory, and so our work will focus on theory, and not its applications.

 PHIL 6220 | Ken Nanney, JD | Wednesdays 5:30–8:15pm

 Analysis of ethical and bioethical problems confronting healthcare delivery systems.
 Selected legal principles and their application to the healthcare field, including corporate liability, malpractice, informed consent, and governmental regulation of health personnel and health facilities

 Responsible Conduct of Research in the Biological and Behavioral Sciences

 PHIL 6240| Dr. Lisa Rasmussen | Tuesdays 1:00–3:45 pm